l

 Tony DeFrance, MD, FACC

-Clinical Associate Professor at Stanford Medical School, SCCT Board of Directors, National Director of SCCT Workgroups
+Clinical Associate Professor at Stanford Medical School, SCCT former treasurer and executive board member, Chairman of SCCT Education Committee, Director of Cardiology, HealthHelp

 Dr. Tony DeFrance is a board certified interventional cardiologist and has earned Level 3 competency in Cardiac CT Angiography.
-He became involved in Cardiac CT Angiography in 2002 and since then has performed and interpreted several thousands of studies.
-He has taught several hundred cardiologists and radiologists how to perform and interpret CTA studies.
+He became involved in Cardiac CT Angiography in 2002 and since then has performed and interpreted over tenl thousand studies.
+He has taught several thousand cardiologists and radiologists how to perform and interpret CTA studies.
 Dr. DeFrance is currently the medical director of the CVCTA Education Center in San Francisco.

 Peter S. Fail, MD, FACC